POR CASO DE USO

 Citrix Systems UK Limited

-Solely for purposes of compliance with the Australian Commonwealth Modern Slavery Act, this Statement was approved by the board of directors of Citrix Systems Asia and signed by a director of that entity, in each case on June 1, 2021.
-A signed copy of this Statement is available upon request.
+Solely for purposes of compliance with the Australian Commonwealth Modern Slavery Act, this Statement was approved by the board of directors of Citrix Systems Asia on June 15th, 2022 and has been signed by a director of that entity.
+A copy of the signed Statement is available upon request.

 The Board of Directors,